goodship1/Imagebox/README.md

-# Adversarial-machine-learning-examples
+# Imagebox

-An notebook investgating some the advarsarial machine learning attacks
+Advarsarial tool-box for attack images in the 2D space